mwusdv/rl_p1_navigation/report.md

 ![Here is a screen shot of the test running:](./test.jpg)

 It can be seen that with the trained agent, a score of 18 has been obtained during the test run.

+## Future Works
+A Double DQN algorithm has been experimented in this project.
+In the future, we could explore other possibilities:

+* **Rainbow algorithm** [1].
+It combines several improvements of the basic DQN algorithm.

+* **CNN**.
+The input to the DQN in this project is a 37-dimensonal vector, which contains the useful information of the environment.
+In the future, we coudld try to use the image pixel values as the input directly.
+Corresondingly, we need to change the backbone neural network from a feed forward neural network to a convolutional neural network which can process image infomation effecitively.

+## References
+[1] Matteo Hessel, Joseph Modayil, Hado van Hasselt, Tom Schaul, Georg Ostrovski, Will Dabney, Dan Horgan, Bilal Piot, Mohammad Azar, David Silver.
+Rainbow: Combining Improvements in Deep Reinforcement Learning. *Proceedings of AAAI-2018*